jcaillon/valet/docs/content/docs/600.performance-tips/_index.md

 - If possible, prefer manipulating variables content instead of files content.
 - Try to avoid here string `<<<` (AFAIK it uses a temporary file behind the scene).

+{{< callout type="info" >}}
-> This improvements can lead to **HUGE** differences in run time.
+These improvements can lead to **HUGE** differences in run time.
 Especially in windows bash which is quite slow.

->
-> The initial version of valet was taking around 5s to parse and execute a command, and it went down to a under a hundred milliseconds after refactoring using the rules above.
+The initial version of valet was taking around 5s to parse and execute a command, and it went down to under a hundred milliseconds after refactoring.
+{{< /callout >}}

 The chapters below give you some tips for the common problems that you can encounter: